 Back in 2012, I got a chance to watch Ben Wheatley's Sightseers.
-The movie was a dark horror comedy about a couple that goes on a road trip and it soon turns very dark.
+The movie was a jet black horror comedy about a couple that goes on a road trip, which quickly turns very dark.
 The movie mixed both horror and comedy elements very well.
 This is the first time that I got to see Alice Lowe in action.
-In Prevenge, she now takes on director, writer and leading actress duties and delivers a movie that feels very similar in tone to her role in Sightseers.
-I think she is still enjoying the experience of that film and tried her own take on this sort of story.
+With Prevenge, she now takes on the director, writer and leading actress duties and delivers a movie that feels very similar in tone to her role in Sightseers.
+I believe she is still enjoying the experience of that film and tried her own take on this sort of story.

-When Prevenge opens, we see a gorgeous shot of the Wales coastline and we are suddenly subjected to a shot of blood and brain matter splattered on the rocks.
-The opening shot sets the tone and Prevenge takes no time in getting to its revenge and gruesome violence.
+When Prevenge opens, we see this gorgeous shot of the Wales coastline, and we are suddenly subjected to a shot of blood and brain matter splattered on the rocks.
+The opening shot sets the tone immediately, and Prevenge takes no time in getting to its revenge and gruesome violence.
 Alice Lowe wastes no time in giving us her homicidal Ruth.
-Ruth is cutthroat and doesn't waste a lot of time in murdering her first victim.
-She is very swift and does this brutal crime only minutes into the movie.
+Ruth is cutthroat and doesn't waste any time in murdering her first victim.
+She is very swift and commits a brutal crime only minutes into the movie.
 I was actually taken back and at a loss as to whether I should root for her or despise her.

 The flip side to Prevenge is the rather huge tonal shifts between comedy and horror and they don't always work for me.
 I think the horror elements of the film are much more apparent and they outweigh the comedic stuff.
-I was enjoying the horror side of the film as this is pretty gory and brutal.
+I enjoyed the horror elements here as they are pretty gory and brutal.
 At times, I think this is a rather unpleasant experience.
-You follow Ruth as she goes on a killing spree and you only start to get to know why as the movie progresses.
-So for a majority of the running time, certain characters appear to be murdered just for remarks they've made and it seems mean-spirited.
+You follow Ruth as she goes on this killing spree and you start to get to know why as the plot progresses.
+So for a majority of the running time, characters appear to be murdered just for remarks they've made, and it seems mean-spirited.
 Even when the twist is revealed, it still felt morally wrong.
 In the end, Ruth is just a monster and them trying to make excuses feels confusing and muddled.

-I think where this movie also misses the mark is the ending and overall mystery.
-While it gets slowly revealed as to why Ruth is seeking revenge, we are given a pretty heartbreaking reason why and while I felt horrible for this character, it sort of happens and is basically passed over.
-This whole movie is based on this one incident and when it's revealed, it is shown and we never really get much time to take it all in as the movie sort of just wraps everything up.
-The ending also hints at something but again, it just ends and it's left up in the air.
+I think where this story also misses the mark is the ending and overall twist.
+While it gets slowly revealed as to why Ruth is seeking revenge, we are given a heartbreaking reason why and while I felt horrible for this character, it sort of happens and is simply passed over.
+This whole movie is based on this one incident, and when it's revealed, it is shown and we never really get much time to take it all in as the movie sort of just wraps everything up.
+The ending also hints at something but again, it just ends, and it's left up in the air.
 I felt like I was actually cheated a bit with this film.

-There are several moments that played pretty stomach churning and grotesque.
-I'm not easily grossed out but Prevenge has one moment that made me almost bring up my dinner.
-Shockingly, being a male, I had no issue with the testicle being slashed open and falling on the floor.
+There are several moments that were pretty stomach churning and grotesque.
+I'm not easily grossed out, but Prevenge has one moment that made me almost bring up my dinner.
+Shockingly, being a male, I had no issue with that testicle being slashed open and falling on the floor.
 There is a scene where this misogynistic DJ pukes into his afro wig and with vomit all over his face, french kisses Ruth.
 This scene would've played well and fit right in there with a Farrelly Brothers comedy.
 It was disgusting and would love to see the outtakes of this scene.

 The acting in Prevenge is rather solid.
 Do I enjoy the character of Ruth?
 No, not at all.
 But is Alice Lowe's performance good?
 Yes.
-I thought she played the character well.
-I think for she plays a character who is reprehensible and repugnant very well.
+I thought she played this tortured woman well.
+I think that she plays a character who is reprehensible and repugnant very well.
 Kate Dickie who I've seen in movies like Prometheus and The Witch is great in a small almost cameo like performance as a female interviewer who meets a rather gruesome demise.
-The rest of the cast who plays victims also give it their best shot with what they are given.
+The rest of the cast who play the victims also give it their best shot with what they are given.

 DEATH TOLL: 7